Installation and upgrades

 In case primaryUpdateStrategy is set to the default value of unsupervised, an upgrade of the operator will trigger a switchover on your PostgreSQL cluster, causing a (normally negligible) downtime.

-Since version 1.10.0, the rolling update behavior can be replaced with in-place updates of the instance manager.
-The latter don't require a restart of the PostgreSQL instance and, as a result, a switchover in the cluster.
-This behavior, which is disabled by default, is described below.
+The default rolling update behavior can be replaced with in-place updates of the instance manager.
+This approach does not require a restart of the PostgreSQL instance, thereby avoiding a switchover within the cluster.
+This feature, which is disabled by default, is described in detail below.

 In-place updates of the instance manager